tomsasani/tomsasani.github.io/_posts/2020-10-07-snakemake.md

 In the previous example, we were only running the pipeline on a single sample.
 But to generalize the pipeline to run on any list of samples, we can make use of the `expand` feature, as well as Snakemake "wildcards."

-Were this a bash pipeline, we'd have to write out a separate set of commands for every sample.
+Were this a bash pipeline we'd have to write out a separate set of commands for every sample.
 But with Snakemake it's much easier.

 Here's an example of what our pipeline would look like with wildcard placeholders instead of explicit sample names.